Jahmali64/employee-managers/Readme.md

 # Employee Manager Login

 ### Setting Up A Basic User Authentication System.
-Were going to setup a basic user login form to the dashboard.
+This simple application has a basic user login form which is set up to redirect to the dashboard once the correct login info is entered and as well as sign up form that redirects to the login once the form is completed with valid information.
-Restrict access to the dashboard.
+Access to the dashboard is restricted.

 ### Read files with Node.js